matoanbach/RHCSA/Sample Exams/largeone.md

 26. On rhcsa1 create a user account called user50 with a non-interactive shell.

 27. On rhcsa1 set up a cron job for user70 to search for files by the name “core” in the /var directory and copy them to the directory /var/tmp/coredir1.
 This job should run every Monday at 1:20 a.m.

+28. On rhcsa1 create a logical volume called lvol1 of size 280MB in vgtest volume group.
+Mount the ext4 file system persistently to /mnt/mnt1.